matlab-discord/Matlab-Discord-Bot/README.md

         `GUILD_ID` - This is the "test" guild which commands are immediately registered to.
 Due to slash command registration, if the test guild is not listed here it will take about 1 hour for Discord to register the command globally.

         `BOT_ID` - The user ID of the bot.
 This is listed in the [Developer Portal](https://discord.com/developers/applications/) as "Application ID".

+         `HELP_CHANNEL_IDS` - Array containing the help channel IDs for the bot.
+The `.env.example` currently contains the default Matlab Discord Server IDs but these should be replaced if your setup.

+         `HELP_CHANNEL_NAMES`- Array containing the default help channel names.
+This is so that the bot can set the names back to these values after the channel has been left dormant for a period.

 4. Install library dependencies with `npm install`.
 The following libraries have been used: